metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

 - `ip_strategy` (Attributes) IPStrategy holds the IP strategy configuration used by Traefik to determine the client IP.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/ipallowlist/#ipstrategy (see [below for nested schema](#nestedatt--spec--ip_white_list--ip_strategy))
 - `source_range` (List of String) SourceRange defines the set of allowed IPs (or ranges of allowed IPs by using CIDR notation).
+Required.

 <a id="nestedatt--spec--ip_white_list--ip_strategy"></a>
 ### Nested Schema for `spec.ip_white_list.ip_strategy`